NGINX is now part of F5. See why we’re better together.

 Another problem was that when failover was necessary, the only way to accomplish it was via DNS failover, which sometimes took up to 30 minutes to fail over services and a similar amount of time to fail back.

 But a rigid Apache environment wasn’t the only issue.
 DataposIT had invested in F5 hardware load balancers to load balance user connections to a variety of NASCOP’s key applications.
-When they started to look into the cloud (distributed private clouds) as a way to better scale and stabilize the application architecture, it soon discovered that the F5 hardware load balancers (a critical component in the architecture design) weren’t optimized for cloud environments.
-It quickly became clear the only viable solution was to replace the Apache web servers and F5 load balancers with a system managed in the cloud.
+When they started to look into the cloud (distributed private clouds) as a way to better scale and stabilize the application architecture, it soon discovered that NASCOP would need to augment the F5 hardware load balancers (a critical component in the architecture design) with ones optimized for cloud environments.
+It quickly became clear the only viable solution was to replace the Apache web servers and augment F5 load balancers with a system managed in the cloud.

 To solve the VL/EID application’s issues with scalability, stability, performance, security, and data protection and integrity, DataposIT re-architected and rebuilt the entire infrastructure using NGINX Plus and Oracle MySQL Enterprise Edition (EE) in a VMware vCloud suite private cloud environment set up on a Dell EMC vBlock Converged system, as well as a range of other server infrastructure systems running in the disaster recovery (DR) site and the labs and hubs.
 The NGINX Plus and Oracle MySQL EE environments run in a distributed system architecture across all facilities with active-active high availability setups that address all single points of failure (SPOF).